Science Council’s Highlights of 2015

 Online application process goes live

 This year we trained more assessors than ever before.
 We held six assessor training sessions across the country and trained 66 new assessors.
 Our assessors kindly volunteer their time to assess applications for professional registration which comes through the Science Council and will mean that we can get a higher number of applications assessed at any one time.
-Get in touch with Amy Reed of you would like to find out more about becoming an assessor.
+Get in touch with us if you would like to find out more about becoming an assessor.

 Launch of Employer Champion programme